canng/AgriBIIFP/README.md

-## **Consistent global datasets on Land Use, Biodiversity Intactness Index, and Biodiversity Intactness Footprint of Agricultural Production from 2000 to 2020**
+### **Consistent global datasets on Land Use, Biodiversity Intactness Index, and Biodiversity Intactness Footprint of Agricultural Production from 2000 to 2020**

 <br>

-This archive provides consistent global datasets on **Harmonized Land-use, Biodiversity Intactness Index (BII), and Biodiversity Intactness Footprint (BIIFP)** of agricultural production from 2000 to 2020.
+This archive provides consistent global datasets on **Harmonized Land-use, Biodiversity Intactness Index (BII), and Biodiversity Intactness Footprint (BIIFP)** of Agricultural production from 2000 to 2020.

 Global High-resolution Harmonized Land Use (HHLU) maps reflect land use and vegetation states in seven (07) categories: (1) Primary-minimal use vegetation, (2) Primary vegetation, (3) Secondary vegetation, (4) Cropland, (5) Urban lands, (6) Pasture/Grazing lands, (7) Agroforestry.